ninthbit/addon-ecowitt-proxy/README.md

 # Home Assistant Ecowitt Proxy add-on repository

 EDIT:  This forked version is to enable a Ambient Weather WS-1965 translate GET requests over to POST requests for Home Assistant.
+This will just be a hacked up mod for my means.
+No support should be expected.

 This repository contains a Home Assitant add-on for an HTTP proxy to enable using the Ecowitt data feed when Home Assistant is exposed over HTTPS.